Appeals Policy and Process (effective 6 May 2021)

 1.3.2 Stage 2 Appeal

 - If you remain dissatisfied after receiving the decision of the OET Appeals Committee at Stage 1 you may request a Stage 2 appeal.

 - Upon request by you, your submission will be forwarded to an Independent Reviewer who considers appeals against OET Appeals Committee decisions.
 An Independent Reviewer is a suitably qualified external consultant with relevant experience.

-2.2.2.
-How can I request a Stage 2 Appeal?
+How to lodge a Stage 2 Appeal

-- within 5 days from the date of receiving the decision of the OET Appeals Committee, with $120 payment in accordance with the payment instructions.
+You must clearly explain in writing the reason for requesting the Independent Review by completing the OET Appeal Request Form, within 5 days from the date of receiving the decision of the OET Appeals Committee, with AU$120 (OET on Paper) US$95 (OET on Computer) payment in accordance with the payment instructions.

 - Results processed and published – your results may be processed following standard OET assessment processes.
 Note that OET is NOT able to increase marks in consideration of any issue affecting candidate performance.

 - Resit arranged – you may be offered a free resit if your Appeal is upheld.